zzhikai/tp/docs/UserGuide.md

 ---
 ### Listing all applicants : `list`

-Show a list of all job applicants, along with an overview of each applicant.
+Allows you to list out all job applicants, along with an overview of each applicant.

 Format:
 ```